Foreign language anxiety: Reduction and management

+Students

 Students play an active role in acknowledging and managing their foreign language anxiety.
 The first step of recognizing and acknowledging the anxiety is needed in order to communicate their needs with their teacher and more effectively reach a strategy for reducing their anxiety.
 Specifically recognizing what types of foreign language activities induce their anxiety and what their personal language style is also helps as a first step in controlling the anxiety.
 From there, the student can seek help and support.
 Recommended personal strategies for reducing foreign language anxiety include joining language clubs, journal writing, positive self-talk, and in general taking advantage of any opportunities to use the language.
 Support groups can also be a useful tool, as well as other forms of collaboration among peers at a similar level of experience with the language.

+Beyond behavioral strategies, the development of emotional intelligence(EI) has been identified as a significant internal resource for managing anxiety.
+Research involving EFL learners indicates that those with higher EI are better equipped to perceive and regulate their negative emotions during the learning process.

+A study by Yu, Shao, and Xiang (2015) found that EI acts as a buffer between anxiety and academic performance.
+That is, students with strong emotional regulation skills can prevent their anxiety from becoming a debilitating barrier to proficiency.

+Teachers

 Teachers can also adopt strategies and teaching methods that can help prevent foreign language anxiety to their students.
 Teaching-based strategies for reducing foreign language anxiety involve fostering a comfortable and relaxed classroom environment in which the teacher is supportive and friendly.
 Focusing on positive reinforcement and normalizing mistakes rather than focusing on the negative errors can help create an ideal classroom environment.
 For instance, teachers can adopt a "modeling approach" in which, instead of explicitly correcting errors in front of everyone in the class, the teacher repeats the utterance back to the student, but with the errors fixed.
 Specific strategies that teachers can use in the classroom include playing language games, conducting grammar language in the native language instead of the target language, leading group activities, and facilitating discussions of anxiety.
 This would allow students to document and recognize their own anxiety as well as understand that other students may feel the same way.
 Offering additional help outside of class can also be helpful.

 One study recommends teaching songs in the classroom as a specific methodological strategy that can improve academic performance, which in turn decreases the anxiety level of students as they become more comfortable and proficient in the language.
 The study found that this tool is most beneficial to those with high anxiety.